pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 This document proposes a new extensible method for delegation of the authority for a domain in Domain Name System (DNS) based in DELEG and DELEGI records.

 A delegation in the DNS is a mechanism that enables efficient and distributed management of the DNS namespace.
-The traiditional DNS delegation is based on NS records which contain only hostname of a server and no other parameters.
+The traditional DNS delegation is based on NS records which contain only hostname of a server and no other parameters.
 New delegation records are extensible, can be secured with DNSSEC, and eliminate parent-child duplication from the DNS.

 --- middle